JoshuaLelon/trinity_journal_app/phase_2.md

 - [ ] **UI Enhancements:**
   - [ ] Design a dynamic prompt card with rounded corners and a subtle drop shadow.
   - [ ] Implement a real-time transcription view that updates as the user speaks.
-  - [ ] Add “Retry” and “Save” buttons below the transcription:
+  - [ ] Add "Retry" and "Save" buttons below the transcription:
     ```swift
     // Example button style in SwiftUI:
     Button(action: retryTranscription) {